whiprandolph/bestseller/Part 2 - Why Are We So Lost/12 - Selfish Violence vs Selfless Violence.md

 Growing up in the United States, I heard a lot of people say that nonviolence is good, and violence is bad.
 And sure, peace may be preferable, but when another group attacks, and escape is impossible, a group of people may face a choice: use violence in self-defense, or submit to the attackers.

-Even though I desire peace, I don't see violence as inherently good or bad -- it's a question of how a person or group uses violence.
+Even though peace may be preferable, violence isn't inherently good or bad -- it's a question of how a person or group uses violence.
 Do they use violence selfishly, hurting others for their own personal benefit and lying about it?
 Or do people use violence selflessly in service of the group, in a way that benefits the people and nonhumans they love?

 ### Selfish Violence in Unhealthy Nations